 Find out how to calculate reimbursements in this section.

 High-performing fleet tracking, like Vimcar’s Fleet Geo, tend to offer Data Export features.
-This allows users to track their fleet’s vehicles (company cars and/or pool cars) and then download that data straight into a spreadsheet.
+This allows users to track their fleet’s vehicles (company cars and/or pool cars) and then download that data straight into a mileage sheet or spreadsheet.

 That way, filling in your mileage log template is a nearly-instant process and can be done at the end of the month, instead of on a day to day basis.

-What Is a Mileage Tracker/Mileage Log and Why Is it Important?
+What Is A Mileage Tracker/Mileage Log & Why Is It Important?

 A mileage tracker is a tool for calculating the number of miles travelled while a mileage log is a record of accumulated miles on trips over a specific period.
 The HMRC requires companies to track their business miles every year for a minimum of six years.
 This information is essential for claiming tax returns and the HRMC will need accurate records to verify your business trips.